DATAREEL: Automated Data-Driven Video Story Generation with Animations: Introduction

 Prior research on data-driven storytelling has primarily focused on static visual stories, introducing narrative design spaces, visual encodings, and authoring tools to support effective communication~\citep{segel2010narrative,hullman2013adeeper,lan2022kinecharts,mckenna2017visualnarrative,shi2021communicating,shi2021understanding}.
 While these studies provide valuable guidance, manually creating high-quality data stories remains time-consuming and cognitively demanding.
 Automated approaches have also been explored~\citep{shi2019taskoriented,shi2021calliope,wang2020datashot}, but they typically generate isolated facts or simple annotations, falling short of producing coherent, engaging stories—let alone animated video narratives like \emph{data reels}.

-Recent advances in large language models (LLMs) have prompted growing interest in their potential for data-centric tasks, including chart summarization~\citep{kantharaj-etal-2022-chart,rahman2023chartsumm}, chart question answering~\citep{masry-etal-2022-chartqa,kantharaj-etal-2022-opencqa}, and natural language story generation~\citep{zhou2023recurrentgpt,xie-riedl-2024-creating}.
-More recent work has begun to explore LLMs for static data story generation~\citep{islam-etal-2024-datanarrative,wang2025jupybara}, as well as human–AI collaboration for data video authoring~\citep{shen2025reflecting}.
-However, the standalone capability of LLMs to \emph{data reels} remains largely underexplored, in part due to the absence of appropriate benchmarks and evaluation methodologies.
+Recent advances in large language models (LLMs) have spurred work on data-centric tasks, including chart summarization~\citep{kantharaj-etal-2022-chart,rahman2023chartsumm}, chart question answering~\citep{masry-etal-2022-chartqa,kantharaj-etal-2022-opencqa}, and natural language story generation~\citep{zhou2023recurrentgpt,xie-riedl-2024-creating}.
+More recent work has explored LLMs for static data story generation~\citep{islam-etal-2024-datanarrative,wang2025jupybara}, alongside automated systems that produce data videos from an existing chart or narrative texts~\citep{shen2023dataplayer,ying2024livechart,shao2025narrative}.
+However, whether general-purpose LLMs can generate complete \emph{data reels} from a data table and a short communicative intent remains underexplored, largely due to the lack of standardized benchmarks.

-To address this gap, we introduce \datareelbench, a benchmark for automated data-driven video story generation comprising 328 real-world \emph{data reels} collected from diverse sources.
-Given a data table and a user-defined analytical intent, LLMs are required to generate code-based animated visualizations—using popular chart animation libraries such as D3.js—along with subtitles that remain coherent with the narrative.
-This task requires the model to jointly handle data interpretation, synchronized narrative generation, animation planning, and code implementation, making the generation of \emph{data reels} a particularly challenging problem.
-Our experiments also indicate that even state-of-the-art models and agents, such as Claude Opus 4.5 and Gemini 2.5 Pro, encounter challenges on this benchmark, frequently producing outputs with issues such as unstable animations, improper chart positioning, and poor adherence to reference specifications, as discussed in Appendix~\ref{app:modelErrors}. \Cref{fig:Overview} give an overview of the \datareelbench{} benchmarking process.
+To address this gap, we introduce \datareelbench, a benchmark for automated data-driven video story generation comprising 328 real-world \emph{data reels} collected from 14 YouTube popular channels spanning journalism, education, and explanatory media.
+Given a data table, a communication intent, a target animation duration, and a reference image specifying the visual style, LLMs are required to generate code-based animated visualizations—using popular chart animation libraries such as D3.js—along with subtitles that remain coherent with the narrative.
+This task requires the model to jointly handle data interpretation, synchronized narrative generation, animation planning, and code generation, making the generation of \emph{data reels} a particularly challenging problem.
+Our experiments also indicate that even state-of-the-art models and agents, such as Claude Opus 4.5 and Gemini 2.5 Pro frequently produce unstable animations, incorrect layouts, and poor adherence to the reference style.